netgen/NetgenEzSocialConnectBundle/INSTALL.md

 # Set up the parameters
 Set the id and key for each of the networks you wish to use.
-Also, define the user group where the new users should be created.
+Also define the user group where the new users should be created, and the default user field mappings, as defined in config.yml.
 ```
 # ezpublish/config/parameters.yml